thousandbrainsproject/monty_lab/dmc_configs/dmc_configs/README.md

 - `dist_agent_1lm_randrot_nohyp_x_percent_80p` - 80% threshold
 - `dist_agent_1lm_randrot_nohyp_x_percent_100p` - 100% threshold

-### Training (1 experiment):
-- `dist_agent_77obj_1rot_trained`*

 This means performance is evaluated with:
 - 77 objects
-- 14 random rotations
+- 5 random rotations
-- No sensor noise**
+- No sensor noise*
-- No hypothesis-testing**
+- No hypothesis-testing*
 - No voting

-*Single rotation evaluation due to FLOPs counting overhead, so we will extrapolate total FLOPs to 14 rotations based on this/ or can compare to a ViT trained on 1 rotation.

-**Due to ViT model comparison.
+*Due to ViT model comparison.

 The main output measure is accuracy and FLOPs as a function of x-percent threshold.

+### Training (1 experiment):
+- `dist_agent_77obj_1rot_trained`**

+**Single rotation evaluation due to FLOPs counting overhead, so we will extrapolate total FLOPs to 14 rotations based on this/or can compare to a ViT trained on 1 rotation.

+The main output measure is as a function of whether the ViT or Monty is training.

 **TODO:**
 - Configs need specification (including `dist_agent_77obj_1rot_trained` in `dmc_pretrain_experiments.py`)
-- Comparable config needed to generate views corresponding to the 14 random, evaluated rotations, which can then be passed to the ViT model(s) for comparison.
+- Comparable config needed to generate views corresponding to the 5 random, evaluated rotations, which can then be passed to the ViT model(s) for comparison.

 ## Figure 8: Multi-Modal Transfer